jakobvonessen/Unity/README.md

 # Unity
 Scripts I found useful for Unity 3D.
 ## _.cs
-Contains commonly used, time-saving functions, easily accessible anywhere in a project through _.func().
+Contains commonly used, time-saving functions, easily accessible anywhere in a project through _.func(). ***Put anywhere in the project hierarchy to make it work.***
 * **`_.log(message)`** provides a faster way to print to the console than `Debug.Log()`.
 * **`_.i(keycode)`** allows a user to quickly check whether most keys are pressed (such as _.i("a") for the **a** key or _.i("left") for the left key, find all keycodes [here](https://docs.unity3d.com/ScriptReference/KeyCode.html)).
 * **`_.v(x,y,z)`** is shorthand for `new Vector3(x,y,z)`.